jeffjaehoyang/jeffjaehoyang/README.md

 Hello ✌

 Just someone looking to build awesome products, get to know more about computers along the way, and most importantly have lots of fun.
-I also try to work on my developer workflow - s/o to neovim ppl!
+I also try to work on my developer workflow - s/o to neovim enthusiasts!

 ### Latest Blog Posts
 <!-- BLOG-POST-LIST:START -->